Walker, Goodwin lead Seahawks to 37-23 win over Chargers - NewsBreak

 Walker, Goodwin lead Seahawks to 37-23 win over Chargers

+Expected by many to end up in the NFC West basement, the Seattle Seahawks instead are leading the division after seven weeks.

-INGLEWOOD, Calif.
-(AP) — Rookie Kenneth Walker III rushed for 168 yards and two touchdowns, Marquise Goodwin caught a pair of scores, and the Seattle Seahawks jumped out to a 17-point first-quarter lead before defeating the Los Angeles Chargers 37-23 on Sunday.
+Seattle vaulted into the division lead with its most impressive victory over the season.
+Rookie Kenneth Walker III rushed for 168 yards and two touchdowns as the Seahawks beat the Los Angeles Chargers 37-23 on Sunday.

+NFC West rival San Francisco lost 44-23 at home to Kansas City to fall to 3-4, and the Los Angeles Rams (3-3) had a bye, leaving the Seahawks with a half-game lead — which coach Pete Carroll didn't even realize until he was informed by a reporter.

+“Nobody told me that before we started the meetings in there (the locker room).
+I would have been going nuts about that.
+That’s fun, too.
+That’s good,” Carroll said.
+“Seven weeks in and look where we are.
+Who would have thunk it?”

 Seattle led 17-0 late in the first quarter, its largest lead after 15 minutes since a win over New Orleans in Week 13 of 2013.
 It was the Seahawks' largest road lead at the end of the first since 2000.

 It was the third straight week the Chargers (4-3) fell behind by double digits in the first quarter.
 They rallied against Cleveland and Denver, but were unable to pull it off this time and had a three-game winning streak snapped.
-LA now trails Kansas City by one game in the AFC West.
+LA now trails the Chiefs by one game in the AFC West.

+In three first-quarter drives, the Chargers were stopped on fourth down, Justin Herbert threw an interception to Ryan Neal, and Herbert was sacked and his fumble was recovered by Darrell Taylor.
+Seattle converted all three mistakes into points.

+“We were able to fight our way back and get back into the game, but there’s a lot of energy that goes with that.
+Then, we just didn’t play a clean enough second half in any phase to create any momentum and to get the lead back,” Chargers coach Brandon Staley said.
+“Just didn’t play well enough today in any phase.”

 Mike Williams added seven receptions for 86 yards and a TD.

-Walker took over as Seattle’s starting running back after Rashaad Penny suffered a season-ending ankle injury two weeks ago.
-Five plays after Ryan Neal picked off Herbert, Walker went 12 yards off left guard to extend the Seahawks’ lead to 14-0 with 4:17 remaining in the first quarter.
+Walker took over as Seattle's starting running back after Rashaad Penny suffered a season-ending ankle injury two weeks ago.
+His 265 yards in wins over the Cardinals and Chargers are the most in franchise history in a player’s first two starts.

-The second-round pick broke the game open in the fourth quarter with a 74-yard sprint down the right sideline to make it 37-16.
+Walker's 12-yard TD in the first quarter extended the lead to 14-0.
+He broke the game open with a 74-yard sprint down the right sideline in the fourth quarter to make it 37-16.
+According to Next Gen Stats, Walker reached a top speed of 22.09 mph, the fastest by a ball carrier this season.

+“It’s a great feeling because this is rare.
+It doesn’t really happen much in football.
+So like when you get the opportunity, you got to make the best of it,” Walker said of his run, which was the seventh-longest in franchise history.

 Los Angeles got within 17-14 with touchdowns on consecutive drives.
 Ekeler had a 7-yard run and Williams caught a 13-yard pass from Herbert to pull the Chargers within a field goal with 9:43 remaining in the second quarter.